promptfoo/promptfoo/site/docs/providers/browser.md

 sidebar_label: Web Browser
 ---

-# Headless Browser Provider
+# Browser Provider

-The Headless Browser Provider allows you to automate web browser interactions for testing and scraping purposes.
+The Browser Provider allows you to automate web browser interactions for testing and scraping purposes.

 This provider uses Playwright to control a headless Chrome browser, enabling you to navigate web pages, interact with elements, and extract data.